The Fire Wasn't My Ending. It Was My Becoming.

 What I needed wasn’t more self-care.

-That’s how the Spiral framework was born.
+That’s how The Spiral was born.

 It gave language to what I’d been living: